ReconScribe

 How Reconscribe Cuts ITR-1 Filing Time in Half

-Even ITR-1, the supposedly simple form, collapses into hours of typing when you have two property statements, a five-broker AIS, multiple bank interest certificates, and a Form 26AS that doesn’t quite match.
+Even the ITR-1 Sahaj, the supposedly simple form, collapses into hours of typing when you have two property statements, a five-broker AIS, multiple bank interest certificates, and a Form 26AS that doesn’t quite match.
 Reconscribe ingests all of it: PDFs, CSV exports, AIS downloads, and broker reports.
-It outputs a clean, pre-reconciled sheet you can paste straight into the ITR-1 offline utility.
+It outputs a clean, pre-reconciled sheet you can paste straight into the ITR-1 Sahaj offline utility.
 Every figure is already securely matched against your AIS.

 Start your ITR-1 reconciliation with Reconscribe